mculpepper06/GBManufacturing/README.md

 # GB Manufacturing

-An application used to keep track of current employees and temrinated employees.
+An application used to keep track of current employees and terminated employees.
 Program also allows the user to check inventory status and stock.

 ## Built With